In 2018, political gravity caught up to Trump

 By the way, Trump and Putin are scheduled to meet at the G-20 summit in Buenos Aires later this month.

-GOP Sen. Mike Lee: Trump’s stance on Khashoggi murder is “inconsistent with the intelligence I’ve seen”
+GOP Sen: Trump’s Khashoggi stance is 'inconsistent with the intelligence I’ve seen'

-On “Meet the Press” yesterday, Sen. Mike Lee, R-Utah, said he disagreed with the president’s push back on the CIA’s assessment of high confidence that the crown prince of Saudi Arabia order the murder of Jamal Khashoggi:
+On “Meet the Press” yesterday, Sen. Mike Lee, R-Utah, said he disagreed with the president’s pushback on the CIA’s assessment of high confidence that the crown prince of Saudi Arabia order the murder of journalist Jamal Khashoggi:

 “I disagree with the president's assessment.
 It's inconsistent with the intelligence I've seen.
 Now look, I don't have access to everything the president sees.
 I'm not sure what he's relying on.
 The intelligence I've seen suggests that this was ordered by the crown prince.”